Kavithma-Thushal/Simple-POS-BackEnd-Node/README.md

-# 🌟 Simple POS BackEnd - Node.js 🌟
+# 🌟 Simple POS BackEnd - Node 🌟

 The Simple POS BackEnd is a robust and efficient backend system designed to support a Point of Sale (POS) application.
 Built with Node.js and the Express.js framework, this backend provides essential functionalities for managing customers,